padraigfl/videojs-react/README.md

   ></script>
 ```

+To use default videojs styles you must still import their CSS files.

 ...and you should hopefully have something!
-There is a check build in to make sure but it is quite primitive.
+There is a check built in to make sure but it is quite primitive.

+#### Node Module

+`npm install --save video.js` or `npm install --save videojs-youtube` will hopefully work.
+Installing both leads to a versions clash as the youtube package includes videojs as a dependency.

 As far as controlling the videojs component is concerned, you should be able to do this via the ref value you pass in as a prop following the standard videojs API.